cosmos/gravity-bridge/notes.md

 - The Peggy Daemons on the validators observe this, and they submit a "BatchSubmittedTx".
 This TX goes into a Batch SubmittedStore.
 The cosmos state machine discards the batch permanently once it sees that over 66% of the validators have submitted a BatchSubmittedTx.
   - If there are any older batches in the BatchConfirmStore, they are removed because they can now never be submitted.
 The Eth Tx's in the old batches are released back into the mempool.

-# CosmosSDK / Tendermint problems
+# CosmosSDK / Tendermint considerations

 ## Signing